AshishDudhat/vote-counter/README.md

 -------------
 API - https://jsonplaceholder.typicode.com/photos
 ---------------------------------------------------
-Create an application in Angular/React to create a Grid of the pictures(10 only).
+Create an application in Angular to create a Grid of the pictures(10 only).
 The application is similar to voting images.
 - Create grid of images from the above API.
 - Clicking on an image will count 1 vote to that particular image